YongChun1030/Smart-Washroom-Feedback-System/README.md

 # Smart-Washroom-Feedback-System

+- the swfs-project-backend is using flask framework, use this command to start flask:
+- cd swfs-project-backend
+- python app.py

+- the swfs-project-frontend is using react framework, use this commeand to start react:
+- cd swfs-project-frontend
+- npm run dev

--make sure you have twilio account for sending the whatsapp message.
+- make sure you have twilio account for sending the whatsapp message.

--replace your Account SID, Auth Token, and twilio phone number in the .env file
+- replace your Account SID, Auth Token, and twilio phone number in the .env file